Cybersecurity is important, without a doubt.

 For Windows systems, use this how-to guide to turn on your automatic updates.

-For Macintosh systems, the guide linked here to set up your device for automatic updates.
+For Macintosh systems, refer to this guide to set up your device for automatic updates.

 The more lines of defense there are for an attacker to combat, the tougher it is for them to successfully carry out an attack.
-For your online accounts, including email and social media, two of the best methods for establishing extra lines of defense are by using strong passwords and setting up 2-factor or multi-factor authentication (sometimes known as 2FA or MFA).
+Use strong passwords with a mix of numbers, letters and special characters for your online accounts—including email and social media.
+Additionally, set up 2-factor or multi-factor authentication (sometimes known as 2FA or MFA).

-Using the same password for multiple accounts hinders your cybersecurity by providing an attacker with a skeleton key of sorts for your data.
+Avoid using the same password for multiple accounts.
+This practice hinders your cybersecurity by providing an attacker with a skeleton key of sorts for your data.
 This can include payment information, physical addresses or other confidential information.
-If you need help keeping track of multiple passwords across different services, consider using a free password manager extension..
+If you need help keeping track of multiple passwords across different services, consider using a free password manager extension.

 If you have had a website text a confirmation code to your phone, then you have used 2-Factor Authentication, or 2FA.